LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_HQ_HMI/Railway_HQ_HMI.md

 #### Summary Table: Real-World vs. Cyber Range HMI Design

 By recognizing and designing for these key differences, developers can create effective HMIs tailored to the needs of each environment—whether it's for day-to-day operational control or high-intensity cyber defense training.
-The difference comapre table is shown below:
+The difference compare table is shown below:

 | **Aspect**              | **Real-World OT Training HMI**    | **Cyber Range Simulated HMI**                |
 | ----------------------- | --------------------------------- | -------------------------------------------- |